wildfly/quickstart/helloworld-mdb/README.md

 System requirements
 -------------------

-All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.
+All you need to build this project is Java 7.0 (Java SDK 1.7) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on JBoss Enterprise Application Platform 6 or JBoss AS 7.
+The application this project produces is designed to be run on WildFly 8.

 Configure Maven
 ---------------

-If you have not yet done so, you must [Configure Maven](../README.md#mavenconfiguration) before testing the quickstarts.
+If you have not yet done so, you must [Configure Maven](../README.md#configure-maven-) before testing the quickstarts.

-Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Full Profile
+Start WildFly 8 with the Full Profile
 ---------------

 1. Open a command line and navigate to the root of the JBoss server directory.